boltops-tools/lono/docs/_docs/tutorials/ec2/cfn-update.md

 title: Update the Stack
 ---

 Now is a good time to introduce `lono cfn update` command before moving on.
-In the previous section, we use the `lono cfn create` command and assumed that the template magically worked the very first time.
+In the previous section, we used the `lono cfn create` command and assumed that the template magically worked the very first time.
 In practice, it usually takes a few iterations before you get the CloudFormation template working right.
 The CloudFormation development flow more commonly goes:

 <img src="/img/tutorials/ec2/dev-flow.png" alt="CloudFormation Development Flow" class="doc-photo">

 Let's make a simple change to test out the `lono cfn update` command.
-We'll chnage the default InstanceType from `t2.small` to `t2.micro` and then run:
+We'll change the default InstanceType from `t2.small` to `t2.micro` and then run:

 ```sh
 lono cfn update ec2